How to Deal If Your Groom Wants You to Change Your Name

 Not every bride is the type of woman who spends time practicing her new signature.
-If you've made a name for yourself in your profession, want to continue honoring your family, or simply don't feel the need to take your husband's surname, read on.
+If you've made a name for yourself in your profession, want to continue honoring your family, or simply don't feel the need to take your husband's surname after the wedding, read on.
 We spoke to a swath of experts, including licensed marriage and family therapist Vienna Pharaoh, author and gender studies professor Gina Barreca, and Dr. Heidi R. Lewis, a feminist and gender studies professor, to get advice on handling this sensitive subject with confidence.

 Understand your motivation.